Site icon SoleSavy

 Because in 2020 it’s not what Mike’s listening to, it’s what the kids are listening to.
 And just like Kenny Lattimore, J Balvin is a friend of Mike’s.

-Update: Since this story was published in 2020, Jordan Brand has continued its partnerships with musicians including DJ Khaled x Air Jordan 5 “We Da Best” releases, J Balvin x Air Jordan 2 with an AJ3 on the way, Billie Eilish x Air Jordan 1 KO and AJ15, and now, Teyana Taylor’s “A Rose From Harlem” Air Jordan 1 CMFT 2.
+Update: Since this story was published in 2020, Jordan Brand has continued its partnerships with musicians including DJ Khaled x Air Jordan 5 “We Da Best” releases, J Balvin x Air Jordan 2, and two colorways of the AJ3, Billie Eilish x Air Jordan 1 KO and AJ15, and now, Teyana Taylor’s “A Rose From Harlem” Air Jordan 1 CMFT 2.

 Image via ESPN from “The Last Dance”